Seymour, Indiana: The Civil War

-Due to its strategic location along rail lines, and with the large cities of Indianapolis, Chicago, and Detroit to the north and St. Louis to the west, Seymour was an important waypoint for the movement of men and supplies to the front during the war.
-Despite southern Indiana's strong Copperheads political sentiment, the city of Seymour and the surrounding area raised three separate infantry units for service in the Union Army.
-Volunteers from Seymour were organized at Camp Heffron in Seymour - later the location of Shields High School.
-These included the 50th Indiana Infantry Regiment,commanded by former Indiana Secretary of State, Colonel Cyrus L. Dunham, as well as Company C of the 10th Indiana Cavalry Regiment.
-The 50th Indiana was conspicuous at the Battle of Parker's Crossroads against Nathan Bedford Forrest, as was the 10th Indiana Cavalry in skirmishes near Pulaski and during the 1864 Nashville Campaign.
-Company H of the 6th Indiana Infantry Regiment was also raised in Seymour, and commanded by Captain Fielder A Jones, who would end the war as a Brevet Brigadier General.
+Seymour was an important waypoint for the movement of men and supplies during the war due to the rail lines connecting with larger cities such as Indianapolis, Chicago, Detroit, and St. Louis.
+Despite southern Indiana's strong Copperhead political sentiment, the city of Seymour and the surrounding area raised three separate infantry units for service in the Union Army.
+Volunteers were organized at Camp Heffren in Seymour.
+These included the 50th Indiana Infantry Regiment, commanded by former Indiana Secretary of State Colonel Cyrus L. Dunham, as well as Company C of the 10th Indiana Cavalry Regiment.
+The 50th Indiana was present at the Battle of Parker's Crossroads against Nathan Bedford Forrest, as was the 10th Indiana Cavalry in skirmishes near Pulaski and during the 1864 Nashville Campaign.
+Company H of the 6th Indiana Infantry Regiment was also raised in Seymour and commanded by Captain Fielder A. Jones.
 These men fought at Shiloh (2nd Day), Stones River, Chickamauga, Missionary Ridge, and through the Atlanta Campaign, ending in the capture of that city.

-By 1865, Fielder Jones had been transferred to the 8th Indiana Cavalry and promoted to colonel, only a couple of months before being brevetted to Brigadier General.
-Early in the war, Jones had been "body shot" by a bushwhacker he later killed, W. A. Carter recalled decades later.
-"No Surrender" Jones survived his wound, then later raised another infantry unit of Jackson County men who elected him colonel.
-"When the company was organized, a group of Seymour women made a beautiful silk American flag and presented it to the Colonel.
-The presentation was made on the platform of what was then the O&M railroad station located in what [later became] the east warehouse of the Travis Carter Company at the corner of Fourth and Broadway.
-Mrs. George Williams, wife of one of Seymour's first jewelers, made the presentation speech.
-'The enemy will never get this flag while I live,' the Colonel declared in accepting the flag and he kept his word."
-Carter said the flag came back with General Jones and his company, but other stories said Jones never returned to Seymour.
-After being mustered out, Jones headed to Missouri to practice law.